jMetal/jMetal/docs/autoconfiguration.rst

 The ``AutoNSGAII`` class
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Without entering into implementation details, the auto-configuration of NSGA-II is based on the ``AutoNSGAII`` class located in the ``org.uma.jmetal.auto.autoconfigurablealgorithm`` package.
 This class can parse a string defining a particular NSGA-II configuration and create an instance of the algorithm.
 Each parameter in the string is defined as a pair "--parameterName parameterValue ".
-An example can be found in the ``NSGAIIConfiguredFromAParameterString`` class:
+An example can be found in the ``NSGAIIConfiguredFromAParameterString`` class (located in the ``examples`` sub-directory):

 .. code-block:: java